Munich 19.21

 Conceptual proposal for the growth of Munich, presented and awarded at the 2017 UIA-Conference in Seoul.

-Munich 19.21 is a strategic design proposal dealing with the rapid growth of Munich, Germany's third largest city.
-It works with a graphic approach to address the various major issues that accompany growth: communicating and visualising ideas and creating a specific sense of place.
-It is a playful visual approach that works with existing urban patterns and structures.
+Munich 19.21 is a strategic design proposal dealing with the rapid growth of Munich, Germanys 3rd largest city.
+It works with a graphic approach, thus tackling the several major issues that accompany growth: communication and visualization of ideas and creating a specific sense of place.
+It is a playful visual approach, working with existing urban patterns and structures.

-It aims to address issues using established architectural methods: research, copy and adaptation to achieve a specific sense of place.
+It aims to handle questions, using well established architectural methods: research, copy and adaptation in order to achieve a specific sense of place.

-The main questions addressed are: How could we turn the momentum of massive growth into a positive movement, leaving behind new parts of the city with a specific sense of place?
+The main questions handled are: How could we turn the momentum of massive growth into a positive movement, leaving behind new parts of cities with a specific sense of place?

 Presented and awarded with an Outstanding Paper / Design Work Presentation Award at the UIA2017 Congress in Seoul, Korea.